 However, the most interesting thing that Zuckerberg had to say was not the announcement of video chat (after all, I already have Skype, Facetime, and Gchat video…why do I need another video service?), but his discussion of the future of social media and Facebook as a platform.

 “It’s about active users, not registered users” said Zuckerberg, arguing that Facebook didn’t announce when they hit 750 million users because “it’s not the statistic we think is important.”
 An interesting point, especially because for the past 7 years since Facebook’s invention, Facebook has been

 gloating about announcing their user growth almost monthly.

 But Zuckerberg makes an interesting point because for the past 7 years, Facebook has been working to get every demographic involved in social media, arguing its value and potential uses.
 Now, we’re all sold on it!
 With 750 million users, the population of Facebook is more than double the population of the United States.
 Going forward, Facebook must work to get users sharing things, interacting with their friends, uploading pictures and videos, liking things….etc!
 That is why Facebook is introducing things like video chat and an updated version of Facebook chat (which, by the way, looks eerily similar to Gchat).

 You can view the full press conference here, which is actually worth viewing if you have a free hour.
 Zuckerberg makes some interesting claims about how much people will be sharing in 3-5 years, and does a neat paper folding trick!

 What do you think of the new Facebook video chat feature?
 Do you think that Skype will end up actually benefiting from this partnership?
 Will Google or Facebook come out on top in the video chat race?

-This post was first published by Sarah Love on March Communications’ blog, PR Nonsense, and may be viewed here.
+This post was first published by Sarah Love on March Communications’ blog, PR Nonsense.